piravp/series-manager/README.md

 * Manually adding series has not been implemented yet.
 * Sometimes opening the `HomeDetailsModal` doesn't fetch the details.
 The current fix is to close and re-open the modal (may require several attempts).
 * The list view in `Home` shows two empty items even though list is empty.

+## Contributing
+Please fork this repository and contribute back using pull requests.
+Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed.